rezarajan/udacity-aws-data-engineering/projects/4 - Data Pipelines/readme.md

 `row_count_function`: The unit test function.
 - Takes as input the result set from the corresponding sql query.
-- It must either raise and error or return `False` if the test fails, and `True` if the test passes.
+- It must either raise an error or return `False` if the test fails, and `True` if the test passes.
 - By default, the `DataQualityOperator` will return `True` for all tests, so make sure to be explicit here.